web3-storage/docs/docs/how-tos/store.md

 # How to store data using Web3.Storage

-In this how-to guide, **you'll learn how to store data using the Web3.Storage client**.
+In this how-to guide, **you'll learn how to store data programmatically for your development projects using the Web3.Storage JavaScript client**.
 This includes making your data available on the decentralized [IPFS](https:://ipfs.io) network with persistent long-term storage provided by [Filecoin](https://filecoin.io).

+**If you just want to quickly store a few files using Web3.Storage rather than include upload functionality in an app or service you're building**, you may want to skip this guide for now and simply use the [Files page][site-files] on the Web3.Storage site.

-Web3.Storage provides a simple interface for storing data using syntax inspired by familiar web APIs such as [`fetch`][mdn-fetch] and [`File`][mdn-file].
-This guide focuses on the [JavaScript client library][reference-js], which is the simplest way to use Web3.Storage.
+For developers, Web3.Storage provides a simple interface for storing data using syntax inspired by familiar web APIs such as [`fetch`][mdn-fetch] and [`File`][mdn-file].
+This guide focuses on the [JavaScript client library][reference-js], which is the simplest way to use Web3.Storage programmatically.
 <!-- TODO: bring this back once the HTTP reference exists
 If you're using another language, see the [HTTP API reference][reference-http] for details on working with the underlying HTTP API.
 -->
-Uploading data to Web3.Storage requires an API token, which in turn requires a Web3.Storage account.
+Uploading data to Web3.Storage using the JavaScript client library requires an API token, which in turn requires a Web3.Storage account.
 If you already have an account and a token, read on.
 If not, have a look at the [quickstart guide][quickstart-guide] to get up and running in just a few minutes.

 ::: danger CAUTION